 Childhood immunizations are offered to infants who remain in the NICU for several months.
 The American Academy of Pediatrics recommends infants are immunized with the Hepatitis B vaccine before discharge.
 If an infant’s length of stay is up to or beyond two months of age, two-month immunizations will be offered.

 Click here for the Louisiana Department of Health and Hospitals' immunization schedule for children.

 PUMP AT THE BEDSIDE

 STPH has International Board Certified Lactation Consultants on hand to assist you with breastfeeding, pumping, milk production, and equipment rentals and purchases.
 The NICU has breast pumps on wheels that can be moved to your baby’s bedside so you can pump while bonding with your infant.
 Breast pumping kits should be brought with you to pump at the bedside.
 Additional pumping supplies and parts are available for purchase in our Lactation Boutique.

 For questions about pumping breast milk, breastfeeding, rental or the purchase of supplies call (985) 898-4446 to speak with one of our board-certified lactation consultants.

-STPH chaplains are readily available from 7 a.m. to 5 p.m.
-Monday through Friday to provide pastoral, spiritual and emotional support to families from diverse faith traditions and cultures.
-They are on call if your needs are at another time or during an emergency.
+The STPH spiritual care services team is available to provide pastoral, spiritual and emotional support to families from diverse faith traditions and cultures.

 The hospital chapel is located just off the main lobby near the gift shop.
 Visitors of all faiths are welcome to visit the chapel for prayer and meditation.